Documentation

 Expected result: You can read a written summary of what the customer asked for during the call or voicemail.

-Generate or refresh a transcript
+Check for or refresh a transcript

-1. Click Generate transcript
+1. Click Check for transcript

-2. Wait for the transcript to process
+2. Wait for the transcript to appear

 Place a call from the customer conversation